matthewmueller/reverse-regex/Readme.md

 # reverse-regex

-  flip regular expression. allows you to efficiently search backwards.
+  flip a regular expression. allows you to efficiently search backwards.

 ## Example